 One great resource that we used throughout the day was the 10 Most Fascinating Pompeii Ruins.
 We had already covered most of the things on the list, but it was reassuring to know we hadn’t missed anything!

 Have you been to Pompeii?
-Were you more organised?
+Were you more organised than me?